simon-glitch/simon-glitch.github.io/Taochi/controls.md

 ## Mouse Shenanigans
 You actually aren't limited to normal mouse movement.
 You can create cursors.
 These are objects on the canvas which behave just like your mouse does.
 These can be manipulated just like other objects, and allow you to make multiple mouse interactions at once.

+Upon opening the webapp, you can't interact with the canvas directly.
+Instead, you have to create a cursor, and then use the cursor.
+A cursor is created on click though, and it automatically follows the mouse.

+This system is a bit janky, but it allows for fine and exact control over your artwork.

 ## Table of Interactions
 This is a list of every MI and what it does.